pirica/wordtohtml/README.md

 ```

 ## UPDATE NOTES

+Version 2.1.12 - Elements with subscripts etc. are now allowed in matrices.
+Also standalone mathematical equations can now be left or right aligned to the page or element (eg table cell) as per the Word document instead of always in the centre.

 Version 2.1.11 - Enhancements and bug fixes - It will now recognise and display Mathematical Equations (using Mathjax).
 Also clears a bug in list/paragraph numbering and a bug with merged cells in tables.
 An option is now provided to omit any images from the resultant html code if this is required.
 Also an option to include a html header to the resultant code is provided for when the html code is saved and used as a standalone file.